sagemath/trac_to_gh/Issue 4593.md

 # Issue 4593: do not uncinditionally use M2 for Gbasis computations over ZZ if it is installed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4593

 Original creator: mabshoff